spencerhcheng/holberton-system_engineering-devops/w4/d4/pokemon.md

 * Write a `Pokemon` class.
 * Give it the instance variables: `name`, `type`, `level`, and `hp`.

-The constructor should take as an argument:
+The constructor should take as arguments:
 - a string argument for `name`
 - a string argument for `type`
 - an integer argument for `level` (optional)